-Best mini amps 2025: tiny amps for powerful tones
+Best mini amps 2026: tiny amps for powerful tones

 Our pick of the best small guitar amps will get you great big tone in a teeny-tiny package

 A mini amp is defined by being lightweight and space-saving, even when compared to the sort of practice amps that typically come bundled with starter sets.
-They will have much smaller speakers than standard practice amps and many are battery-powered.
+They will have much smaller speakers than standard practice amps, and many are battery-powered.
 The ever-improving quality of passive radiators combined with amp modeling in small guitar amps means they’re quite capable of delivering room-filling sound, all whilst taking up a tiny amount of space.
-This means they not only cater to the beginner market, but also for professional players looking for a compact companion to practice at home with.
+This means they not only cater to the beginner market, but also to professional players looking for a compact companion to practice at home with.

 Best overall